svfarago/pandas-challenge/README.md

 == Troubleshooting ===============
-Resources used to build this code listed below, in addition to help and code peer review from students in class and tutor (N.Tsai) .
+#print hashtags are used liberally throughout the code to run individual lines of code for additional testingt/troubleshooting, and general comment hashtags for notes/additional information.

-Starter File: PyCitySchools_starter.ipynb
+Resources used to build and troubleshoot this code are listed below, in addition to help and code peer review from students, instructor, and TA's in class and external tutor (N.Tsai).
+Additional Git Hub Resources: S. Saha, J. Fan, ZG.
+Scherrer, E. Gaga

 http://vcloud-lab.com/entries/devops/resolved-git-warning-lf-will-be-replaced-by-crlf-in-file
 https://www.youtube.com/watch?v=6dU5VfefG94
 https://jakevdp.github.io/PythonDataScienceHandbook/03.07-merge-and-join.html